bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2015-06-12
+Got a lot of stuff done today!
+The workorder page feels done, the todo page is almost done...
+Feels really good!

+However, I don't think there will be any websockets.
+It will take too much time to get it finished (I'll need to change web server from jetty to http-kit first, among other things).
+I will handle it the good old-fashioned way and update manually when I'm adding work orders (it worked like that earlier today but not right now).

+It's all about compromises...

+**Time spent:** 4

 ## 2015-06-11
 Today I started on the workorder page.
 I also fixed a lot of features in the backend services.
 It is now possible to approve a workorder through the GUI.
 Now it's only the rest of the status values left to process.
 But I think it'll be fine!